 First, Goodbye Live-Tweeting.
 You were+are a disrespected, useless habit.

 Second, Welcome Live-Streaming.
-First-Week October, when India is awarded a fresh Chief Justice of India, I astrologically expect further decisions.
+First-Week October, when India is awarded the next Chief Justice of India, I astrologically expect further decisions.

-Few comments on few submissions submitted before SC in Indira Jaisingh v.
+Few comments on few submissions submitted before SC in Indira Jaising v.
 Secretary General, [Writ Petition (Civil) No. 66 of 2018]:

 1. At the outset, it is submitted that Live Streaming of Court Proceedings should be introduced as a Pilot Project in Court No. 1 and only in Constitution Bench References.
-The success of this Project will determine whether or not Live Streaming should be introduced in all Courts in the Supreme Court and in Courts pan India.
+The success of this Project will determine whether or not Live Streaming should be introduced in all Courts in the Supreme Court.

 Excellent, that only the Master of the Roster in Court No. 1 and those who he chooses to Bench with, are rewarded the camera in a Pilot Project.
 The CJI, The Master always bites the bullet.